Dangerous Curves (The Simpsons)

 "Dangerous Curves" is the fifth episode of the twentieth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on November 9, 2008 and in the United Kingdom on December 7, 2008.
+The episode was written by Billy Kimball and Ian Maxtone-Graham and was directed by Matthew Faughnan.

+In this episode, a family trip to a cabin prompts flashbacks of an early moment in Homer and Marge's relationship and a revelation that they nearly strayed from their marriage five years ago.
 The episode received mixed reviews from television critics.

 Plot

 On the Fourth of July, the Simpson family visit a cabin in the woods.
 While driving there, they pick up hitchhikers Squeaky Voiced Teen and his girlfriend, Beatrice.
 Homer flashes back twenty years earlier to 1988, when he and Marge ride their bikes down a highway.
 While trying to kiss, Homer crashes his bike, forcing them to walk.
 Ned and Maude Flanders are driving by, see them and pick them up.
 Ned and Maude are on their honeymoon after their wedding earlier that day, but Ned warns the other two about potential marital problems in the future.

 Back in the present, Homer becomes annoyed with the Squeaky Voiced Teen kissing Beatrice, prompting another flashback to five years earlier in 2003, where a married Homer and Marge are more stressed.
 Driving with Marge, Patty and Selma, and getting the usual flak from the latter two, Homer angrily kicks them out of the car, unaware they had the map to their cabin destination.
 The car runs out of gas and Homer and Marge walk off with a gas can, stopping at a home to use the phone.
 The owner, Alberto, is having a party, and he invites them in.
 Marge becomes enraged after seeing Homer flirting with a beautiful woman named Sylvia.
 Following an argument, Marge accidentally falls into the pool.
 Homer starts a sushi fight, and Marge regrets marrying Homer.